For a general overview of Data Studio, click here.

 Data Governance ensure technical blocks are in place in the UI that will prevent buyers from creating lookalikes from Link segments.
 Lookalike segments can only be built with 2nd Party data if they were are purchased specifically for lookalikes.
 When trying to create a segment that includes rules which are not meant for Analytics & Modeling, such as LAL segments, this notification will pop up to prompt you that this rule is not meant for analytics.

-Why do I only see certain execution systems when enabling my segments for interchange?
+Why do I only see certain execution systems when enabling my segments ?

 Where did the numbers in my invoice come from?